 Study Guides: Personally I think there’s a big difference between a fluffy devotional that has sprinklings of biblical teachings and an in-depth guide that helps you dig much deeper.
 She Reads Truth has some excellent, engaging studies.

 Reading Plans: I’m a simple kind of reader, and a simple plan is helpful for me.
-Currently I’m going through the Bible in one year, which only takes a few minutes a day.
+I’ve gone through several annual Bible reading plans, which only takes a few minutes a day.
 I recommend trying different translations and methods.
 You can go straight through or use a plan the mixes it up so you’re not camped out in the, uh, less interesting parts for weeks and weeks.
-I’ve used The Bible App through several different plans.
+I’ve used The Bible App.

 Study Buddy or Buddies: One of the most influential experiences in my personal faith was getting together once a week with two other women who knew the Bible better than me so they could teach me what it was all about.
 Maybe you don’t have someone like that in your life right now, but I’d encourage you to pray about it and just ask someone!
 I doubt they would say no. If you can’t meet in person, talk over the phone or even email each other!